Check meta tags, heading hierarchy, and structured data for better search rankings

 Compress HTML

-Minify HTML code to reduce file size and improve performance after validation.
+Minify HTML code to reduce file size and improve performance.
+Use our HTML Minifier after SEO analysis.

 Open tool →